-A: Weekly announcements in the bulletin and enews would have items that pertain to all of us, both the Lake Cable and Canal Fulton Campuses.
+A: Weekly announcements in the bulletin and enews would have items that pertain to all of us.
 Though each campus will still have different fellowship events and groups, the entire Church of the Lakes congregation will be encouraged to participate in all of them.
 Both campuses will be doing the same sermon topics, and all-church small group studies.
-However, if there is an event or small group through the Canal Fulton campus that you are interested in, we hope that you will take advantage of it.
+However, if there is an event or small group through another campus that you are interested in, we hope that you will take advantage of it.

 Q: Will our Pastors be preaching at the other campus?

 A: For the past two years, Jared and Bryan have shared notes and ideas and learned from one another.
-Now Don will be part of this process.
-Don will be the primary preacher in Canal Fulton while Bryan and Jared will be the primary preachers at the Lake Cable Campus.
+The other campuses will have a primary preacher.
 However several times throughout the year, there will be a rotation of the preaching team.
-In other words, Pastor Don will occasionally preach at the present facility and Pastors Bryan and Jared will occasionally preach in Canal Fulton.

-Q: Will we be required to worship at the Canal Fulton campus?
+Q: Will we be required to worship at the new campus?

 Q: What exactly is this Launch Team?

 A: We will be inviting a team of pioneers from each congregation to commit to a training of 5 months in a focused academy process.
-They will commit to the Canal Fulton site for at least 1 year.
+They will commit to the campus for at least 1 year.
 This is a crucial piece of the process to create a shared energy and vision of the combined groups.